 So.
 I don't know why, but I do that so much.
 And it just helps me in my process with every little thing.
 And I use that all the time.
 If I'm trying to grab text and like clean it up, just a simple, quick trick.

-That’s cool.
-Have you read any books recently that you’d recommend?
+Ben Aston That's cool.
+Have you read any books recently that you'd recommend?

-Yeah.
+Stephen Regenold Yeah.
 Uh, I wrote a couple down.
-Uh, kind of cliche, but Tools of Titans by Tim Ferriss’ is pretty amazing in that it just gives you a peek into like what dozens of sort of world-class performance business, entrepreneur sport.
-Like it’s just kind of a must-read, um, kinda got into James Altucher and his stack of books lately.
+Uh, kind of cliche, but Tools of Titans by Tim Ferriss' is pretty amazing in that it just gives you a peek into like what dozens of sort of world-class performance business, entrepreneur sport.
+Like it's just kind of a must-read, um, kinda got into James Altucher and his stack of books lately.

 So I like those guys.
 Um, but for the most part, I just try to like, Not read things in my business or really in my like outdoor universe, because I'm so immersed in that.
 So I'll read, um, you know, short stories by Dennis Johnson or like just old literature and just anything that's kind of, not in my head all day long just to get away from that and unplug a little bit.

-That’s cool.
-And finally, so for someone at the beginning of their digital media journey, someone who’s maybe starting out, uh, building their content site, trying to think about building their own media business.
-What’s one piece of advice that you’d give them that you think has impacted you most.
+Ben Aston That's cool.
+And finally, so for someone at the beginning of their digital media journey, someone who's maybe starting out, uh, building their content site, trying to think about building their own media business.
+What's one piece of advice that you'd give them that you think has impacted you most.

-I think find your niche and your passion and your expertise, and then try to own that, but make sure that it has an audience of people that also care and has some sort of scale.
+Stephen Regenold I think find your niche and your passion and your expertise, and then try to own that, but make sure that it has an audience of people that also care and has some sort of scale.

 And then also, but can also have some sort of revenue attached to it.
 So I think there's maybe a Venn diagram there of like passion and audience and revenue.
 And if you can find that midpoint.
 You may be onto something because it's easy to write about, um, you know, nitty and socks or orienteering or any of these millions of niche hobbies, but is there an audiences or revenues?